etherealgemini/OCE_iGEM_Modeling/Logbook/WHERE_WE_ARE.md

 Python: data processing, especially work with Excel worksheet from wet lab.

 Matlab: FBA, mainly because COBRA toolkit\[1\] worked well in Matlab.

+### Toolkits

+Gurobi: an industrial optimizer.

+COBRA: a FBA toolkit, serve various pre-packaged analysis tools, including model manufacture, FBA, rubust analysis and so forth.

+COMET: based on COBRA and Gurobi, a powerful community-dynamic-FBA toolkit, amazing.

+ggplot2: a basic plotting tools in Python and R.

 ### Some useful things